johannez/chargify/README.md

 ### Installation

-Easiest way would be using [Composer](http://getcomposer.org) and this to the composer.json requirement section.
+Easiest way would be using [Composer](http://getcomposer.org) and adding this to the composer.json requirement section.

 ```json